Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Recommended bit depth: **24**
 - Flare maps are used in the [lens flare effect](GRAPHICS.md).
-- The texel colors in the flare map are added to the 3D rendering pixels in the post-processing pipeline.
+- The pixel colors in the flare map are added to the 3D rendering pixels in the post-processing pipeline.

 ### 4.7 Font Map